melashu/Hello-world/README.md

 # Hello-world
-> This project done to tes my skill in using githab
+> This project done to test my skill in using githab

 ## **The project Built with**